GitTerraGame/Play-GitTerra-Action/README.md

 ### Deploy the map to GitHub Pages

+> [!WARNING]
+> Don't use this if you already use GitHub Pages in your project or it will override your main GitHub Pages website with GitTerra map!

-If you don't use GitHub Pages hosting for anything else in your repo, it might be the easiest place to put your GitTerra map.
+It might be the easiest place to put your GitTerra map.
 You just need to add some permissions and one more job to the `.github/workflows/gitterra.yml` workflow file.
 Here's the full workflow you can use:

 ```yaml
 name: Play GitTerra